A formula for the Voevodsky motive of the moduli stack of vector bundles on a curve: Introduction

 \begin{thm} For any effective divisor $D>0$ on $C$, we have in $\DM(k,R)$

-where $\Div_{n,d}(D)=\{ \cE \subset \cO_X(D)^{\oplus n} : \rk(\cE) =n, \deg(\cE) = d\}$ is a smooth Quot scheme. \end{thm}
+where $\Div_{n,d}(D)=\{ \cE \subset \cO_C(D)^{\oplus n} : \rk(\cE) =n, \deg(\cE) = d\}$ is a smooth Quot scheme. \end{thm}

-To describe the motive $M(\Div_{n,d}(lD))$, we use a Bia{\l}ynicki-Birula decomposition \cite{BB_original} associated to an action of a generic one-parameter subgroup $\GG_m\subset \GL_n$ on this Quot scheme, whose fixed locus is a disjoint union of products of symmetric powers of $C$.
-To use these motivic Bia{\l}ynicki-Birula decompositions to compute the motive of $\Bun_{n,d}$, one needs to understand the behaviour of the transition maps $M(i_l)$ in the inductive system in Theorem \ref{thm old main} with respect to the motivic Bia{\l}ynicki-Birula decompositions; this is very complicated, as although the closed immersion $i_l$ is $\GG_m$-equivariant, the closed subscheme $\Div_{n,d}(lD) \hookrightarrow \Div_{n,d}((l+1)D)$ does not intersect the Bia{\l}ynicki-Birula strata transversally.
-We conjecture a precise description of these transition maps \cite[Conjecture 4.11]{HPL} and show that the formula for the motive of $\Bun_{n,d}$ appearing in Theorem \ref{main thm} follows from this conjectural description of the transition maps.
+Our approach in \cite{HPL} to describing the motives $M(\Div_{n,d}(lD))$ is to use Bia{\l}ynicki-Birula decompositions \cite{BB_original} associated to an action of a generic one-parameter subgroup $\GG_m\subset \GL_n$ on these Quot schemes, whose fixed loci are disjoint unions of products of symmetric powers of $C$.
+To use these decompositions to compute the motive of $\Bun_{n,d}$, one needs to understand the behaviour of the transition maps $i_l: \Div_{n,d}(lD) \hookrightarrow \Div_{n,d}((l+1)D)$ in the inductive system in Theorem \ref{thm old main} with respect to the motivic Bia{\l}ynicki-Birula decompositions; this is very complicated, as although the closed immersion $i_l$ is $\GG_m$-equivariant, the closed subscheme $\Div_{n,d}(lD) \hookrightarrow \Div_{n,d}((l+1)D)$ does not intersect the Bia{\l}ynicki-Birula strata transversally.
+We conjecture a precise description of these transition maps \cite[Conjecture 3.9]{HPL} and show that the formula for the motive of $\Bun_{n,d}$ appearing in Theorem \ref{main thm} follows from this conjectural description of the transition maps.